archiverjs/node-archiver/README.md

 ## Custom Formats

 Archiver ships with out of the box support for TAR and ZIP archives.

 You can register additional formats with `registerFormat`.

+_Formats will be changing in the next few releases to implement a middleware approach._

 ## Libraries